By Dr. Pran Rangan

 The bottom line –

-Dr. Ranghan is a Physician with an expertise in writing articles on health related topics.
+Dr. Rangan is a physician with an expertise in writing articles on health related topics.
 His areas of special interest are cardiology, diabetes and exercise and fitness.